-Overall, we observe a connection between a change in hourly demand patterns (measured by the Procrustes distance) and the total drop in demand due to COVID-19 (measured by the floor value).
+Overall, we observe a relationship between a change in hourly demand patterns (measured by the Procrustes distance) and the total drop in demand due to COVID-19 (measured by the base value).
 Fig 8 shows the geographic distribution of each transit system’s average Procrustes distance between its normal and pandemic hourly demand curves.
-This map shows a similar pattern to the geographic distribution of floor values (Fig 4): transit systems serving communities that are dominated by non-physical occupations (including university towns) experienced large qualitative changes in their weekday hourly demand patterns.
+This map shows a similar pattern to the geographic distribution of base values (Fig 4): transit systems serving communities that are dominated by non-physical occupations (including university towns) experienced large qualitative changes in their weekday hourly demand patterns.
 In contrast, the Procrustes distances between normal and pandemic hourly transit demand profiles of communities in the Midwest and Northeast is low, meaning these transit systems retained much of their typical daily demand profile (albeit with lower levels of overall demand).
-Fig 9 confirms the strong correlation between the Procrustes distance and floor values: higher levels of base demand during the pandemic also means less shift from the typical hourly demand profile.
+Fig 9 confirms the strong correlation between the Procrustes distance and base values: higher levels of base demand during the pandemic also means less shift from the typical hourly demand profile.

 Fig 8.
 Geographic distribution average Procrustes distance between normal and pandemic weekday hourly demand curves.

 Fig 9.
-Relationship between average Procrustes distance and floor value.
+Relationship between average Procrustes distance and base value.

 Fig 10 shows the daily distribution of all the transit systems’ average Procrustes distance between its normal and pandemic hourly demand curves.
 We see a pattern of a period of increasing difference during first few weeks, re-stabilization at a higher level, and a signal of decline at the very end.
 This means that the hourly demand dynamics gradually diverge from the normality, stabilize, and then show signs of returning to normal.

+Fig 10.
+Temporal distribution of all transit system's average Procrustes distance between normal and pandemic curves.
+Black points: weekdays; blue points: weekends.

-The Procrustes distance value also shows a regular periodical pattern: the distances are higher for weekdays (black points in Fig 8) than weekends (blue points in Fig 8), which means the hourly demand pattern diverged from normal more on weekdays than weekends.
+The Procrustes distance value also shows a regular periodical pattern: the distances are higher for weekdays (black points in Fig 10) than weekends (blue points in Fig 10), which means the hourly demand pattern diverged from normal more on weekdays than weekends.
 By visualizing the hourly demand pattern, we note that weekday and weekend hourly demand patterns became more similar.
 To confirm this, we calculate the Procrustes distances between weekdays and weekends.
 These distances decreased for all transit systems during the pandemic.
-Two factors could be powering this convergence between weekday and weekend hourly demand patterns.
-First is the disproportional sudden decrease of the morning and afternoon commuting activities in the weekdays.
+Two factors could explain this convergence between weekday and weekend hourly demand patterns.
+First is the disproportional decrease of the morning and afternoon commuting activities in the weekdays.
 This change will generally flatten the peaks and diminish the contrast between normal hours and rush hours.
-This process is essentially driven by the privileged population with non-physical occupations: their absence made weekdays more like weekends.
-Second, the reduction of unessential activities, such as leisure and shopping trips, also make commuting-relevant trips more prominent during the weekends.
-This effect is especially obvious in the New York City for its population highly relies on public transit and the non-physical occupation’s rate is not high.
+This is driven by the privileged population with non-physical occupations: their absence made weekdays more like weekends.
+Second, the reduction of non-essential activities, such as leisure and shopping trips, also make commuting-relevant trips more prominent during the weekends.
+This effect is especially obvious in the New York City: its population highly relies on public transit and the non-physical occupation rate is not high.
 For example, for the Metropolitan Transportation Authority (MTA) systems, the curves of Sundays usually have one peak during 2 – 4 pm; however, the shape of the Sunday curves during the pandemic had two peaks, which was similar to the weekdays’ commuting pattern.
-This process is meanwhile driven by the underprivileged population that still have to work during the weekends: their stay made weekends more like weekdays.
+This process is also driven by transit dependent essential workers with jobs that do not correspond to traditional 9am-5pm weekday schedules.
 These two factors homogenized each day of week and make the boundary between weekends and weekdays less obvious.

-Fig 8.
-Temporal distribution of all transit system's average Procrustes distance between normal and pandemic curves.
-Black points: weekdays; blue points: weekends.

-Fig 10 Fig 10

-Conclusion
+Discussion